Shuilin123/MCTS_GoBang/README.md

 c++                        2011
 Qt                          5.11
 ```
 The above environment is successful when running the code of the project.
 In addition, it is well known that c++ has very good compatibility (version>=11).
-Thus, __I suggest you try to use the existing pytorch environment firstly.__
+Thus, __I suggest you try to use the existing c++ environment firstly.__

 ---
 ## Usage